Bridget Bishop, Hanged, June 10, 1692

 The first person to be tried, found guilty, and hanged on June 10, was the innocent Bridget Bishop.
 Bridget was known throughout the Salem area for her un-Puritan like behavior of flamboyant dress, tavern frequenting, and multiple marriages.
 In an effort to avoid being hanged, Bridget admitted guilt and denounced her good name in the community.
 She was found guilty by the testimonials of numerous townspeople (more than any other defendant) and was therefore executed on June 10, 1692.

-To learn more about Bridget Bishop and the Salem Witch Trials today, visit:
+To learn more about Bridget Bishop and the Salem Witch Trials on your next visit to Salem, visit these attractions: